 - Organizations must prioritize meta-skills for current and future employees to stay ahead of changes and ensure synergy between human and technological resources.

-- What are meta-skills exactly?
-A meta-skill is a higher-order skill that boosts a person’s ability to learn and apply new knowledge quickly.
+- Meta skills are higher-order skills that boost a person’s ability to learn and apply new knowledge quickly.

-- A few meta-skills examples include capabilities like learning a new language, plug-and-play skill transfer between industries, or the ability to solve complex problems.
+- A few examples of meta-skills include capabilities like learning a new language, plug-and-play skill transfer between industries, and the ability to solve complex problems.

 - Studies have shown that the three main meta-skills are self-awareness, creativity, and resilience, which have the biggest impact in the modern workplace.

-- Additional meta-skills all candidates and employees should strive to build and improve include learning and applying info quickly, having a high level of emotional intelligence, and problem-solving.
+- Additional meta-skills all candidates and employees should strive to build and improve include learning and applying info quickly, having high emotional intelligence, and problem-solving.

 - You can assess meta-skills to understand what level a candidate is at with Toggl Hire’s skills assessment platform.
 Create a customized test around specific skills in just a few clicks.